shaneoh10/price-chart-ms2/TESTING.md

 ![W3C-css](assets/documents/testing-images/w3c-css.png)

 These errors are in the Bootstrap CDN and are therefore out of my control.
 I ran my own CSS through the validator via direct input and there were no errors found.

+#### JSHint

+I ran all the JavaScript code through JSHint and I found a few errors which I was able to fix.

+- There were multiple counts of 'missing semicolon' which was easily resolved.
+- There was another warning as follows : 'Function declarations should not be placed in blocks.
+Use a function expression or move the statement to the top of the outer function.'
+I researched the problem and refactored the code to remove this warning.
+- There is another warning that remains present across all JavaScript files: 'template literal syntax is only available in ES6(use esversion:6)'.
+This can be ignored as Javascript version ES6 is used in the project.

 ## Web Browser and Device Testing